sbirch/stypi-sync/README.md

 stypi-sync makes it easy to synchronize <a href="http://www.stypi.com">Stypi</a>
 documents to local storage so you can edit code collaboratively and run it locally.
+Right now it's very much alpha software -- certainly don't use it for anything you don't have backed up or can't afford to lose changes to.
+If you want to improve it, please contribute!
+And if you fork, please maintain the user-agent format so the folks at Stypi can block it if anything goes amok.

 ### Quick start: